Optimizing Essential-Oil Absorption

-Designed to optimize both the transdermal (through the skin) and the olfactory (the sense of smell, connecting to the limbic brain) absorption of the oils, these seven steps take two minutes, tops, but their ability to shift energy is pretty miraculous.
+Designed to optimize both the transdermal (through the skin) and the olfactory (the sense of smell, connecting to the limbic brain) absorption of the oils, these seven steps take two minutes, tops.

 Gently rub the skin between your toes to warm it.